-And because we have different kinds of defilements, we’re going to have to fabricate the path in lots of different ways.
+Because we have different kinds of defilements, we’re going to have to fabricate the path in lots of different ways.
 You look at the Buddha’s teachings: He didn’t teach just one meditation method.
 There’s no one-size-fits-all technique.
 He did spend more time describing breath meditation than any other method, and it works as the foundation for many other types of meditation.
 It, as the Buddha said, is the safest and most pleasant of all the meditation methods.
 But simply working with the breath is not going to be enough.
 On the one hand, it does give you experience in dealing directly with the bodily, verbal, and mental fabrication, but all your different strategies for fabricating your experience come from lots of different directions, so you’re going to need different tools, different techniques to deal with all the different problems.

-In the commentaries, they count forty different meditation topics.
-And there are a lot of others that don’t even make it onto the list.
+In the commentaries, they count forty different meditation topics, and there are a lot of others that don’t even make it onto the list.
 So it’s good to know some basic ones, and to realize that you can use different techniques to deal with different issues as they come up.
-Your exercise of your sensitivity in reading the situation, and your ingenuity in learning how to apply different methods: These are important means for developing discernment.
+You exercise your sensitivity in reading the situation, and your ingenuity in learning how to apply different methods: These are important means for developing discernment.
 Otherwise, you just do one method, one method, not even thinking, not taking any responsibility, and that’s not going to develop discernment at all.
 Your defilements have their different tricks and techniques, and they’re going to run all over you because they’re going to know.
 They can see you coming from a mile away.
 You’ve got your one technique and they know how to hide, how to get around it.

 It’s like what happened in Singapore during World War II.
 The British figured that the Japanese were going to come from the ocean.
 So they put their cannons in cement, pointed out toward the ocean.
 All their artillery was pointed at the ocean and was fixed that way.
 But then the Japanese came down the Malay Peninsula, and all the artillery was useless.
 It was pointed in the wrong direction.